D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Implementation

-For the semantics checking, we implement our semantic check framework on angr~\cite{angr} (version 9.2), z3~\cite{z3} (version 4.13), and prompt~\cite{YB2020} (verison 1.0).
+For the \texttt{Recompiler}, we set the maximum iteration to 10.
+For the semantics checking, we implement our semantic check framework on angr~\cite{angr} (version 9.2), z3~\cite{z3} (version 4.13), and prompt~\cite{YB2020} (version 1.0).
 To reduce the training time, we set the execution timeout to 30 seconds.